 Fresh fruits and vegetables are one of the healthiest snacks to munch on.
 The problem?
 They are not as easily accessible as grabbing a bag of chips from the pantry.
 The solution is simple.
 Whenever you find yourself with a few spare minutes, take out some carrots, celery, or peppers and cut them up into strips.
 Store them in baggies or containers in the fridge and you’ll have yummy, healthy snacks at the ready.
 My husband takes carrot sticks as part of his lunch every day, so at the beginning of each week I peel and cut up a pound of carrots.
-Half I cut into carrot sticks and the other half I cut into circles to be steamed for a dinner side.
+Half I cut into carrot sticks and the other half I cut into circles to be steamed for a healthy cooking dinner side.

 Utilize Time-Saving Gadgets

 Whether you stay at home or you’re at work all day, you’re busy.
 We all are.
 Thankfully, there are tons of kitchen gadgets that make cooking healthfully a little bit easier.
 I use my rice cooker at least twice a week.
 Put the rice and some water in it, press a button, and boom!
 You have perfectly cooked rice without standing by the stove and stirring it constantly.
 You can even set it on a timer so it’s ready when you pull in the driveway from work.
 A slow-cooker is a great time-saver too — throw some chicken breasts in it at breakfast time and they’ll be ready to eat by dinner.
 You can use the chicken to add to quesadillas, soup or a pasta dish.